 Representative Corporate Control Matters

-- Lead litigator representing Transatlantic Re and its directors in various litigations brought by hostile bidder and shareholder plaintiffs alleging breaches of fiduciary duties in connection with potential merger or sale of Transatlantic.
+- Transatlantic Re: Lead litigator representing Transatlantic and its directors in litigation brought by hostile bidder and shareholder plaintiffs alleging breaches of fiduciary duties in connection with the potential merger or sale of Transatlantic.
 Won key victories before Delaware Chancery Court in which the Court refused to grant plaintiffs' motions to expedite proceedings and to set a preliminary injunction hearing date.
 Also filed an action in Delaware Chancery Court that forced hostile bidder to withdraw invalid proxy materials that conflicted with company bylaws.
 These victories stopped the lawsuits in their tracks and paved the way for a successful negotiated transaction between Transatlantic and another bidder.
 Also brought an action in federal court under the securities laws against the hostile bidder.

-- Lead litigator for iBasis Inc. in connection with an all-cash, all-shares tender offer made by its majority shareholder Koninldijke KPN N.V. ("KPN") for all of the outstanding shares of iBasis.
+- iBasis Inc.: Lead litigator for iBasis in connection with an all-cash, all-shares tender offer made by its majority shareholder Koninldijke KPN N.V. ("KPN") for all of the outstanding shares of iBasis.
 Gibson Dunn litigated the case through trial, but before the Delaware Chancery Court issued a ruling, the case settled after KPN agreed to increase its tender offer price to $3.00 per share.
 The offer price represented a 130.8% premium for shareholders over the closing price of iBasis shares on the last trading day prior to the announcement of KPN's tender offer, and nearly a 100% increase from KPN's initial offer price of $1.55 per share.

-- Lead litigator on behalf of Delcath Systems in successful defense of consent solicitation by an activist shareholder to replace the entire board.
+- Delcath Systems: Lead litigator on behalf of Delcath in successful defense of consent solicitation by an activist shareholder to replace the entire board.
 Despite receiving sufficient shareholder votes, the activist investor was prevented from replacing the board with his nominees because of the various restraining orders and the preliminary injunction we won in the U.S. District Court for the Southern District of New York.

-- Lead litigator on behalf of Parlux Fragrance in successful defense of consent solicitation by an activist shareholder to replace the entire board.
+- Parlux Fragrance: Lead litigator on behalf of Parlux Fragrance in successful defense of consent solicitation by an activist shareholder to replace the entire board.
 After achieving, in effect, a stay on the consent solicitation following our emergency application for relief on both antitrust and securities grounds in the U.S. District Court for the Southern District of New York, and following pitched discovery, Parlux resolved the battle without giving control to the insurgents.

-- Lead securities litigator on behalf of Atlantic Coast Airlines in successfully preventing an unsolicited takeover by Mesa Airlines.
+- Atlantic Coast Airlines: Lead securities litigator on behalf of Atlantic Coast Airlines in successfully preventing an unsolicited takeover by Mesa Airlines.
 We initiated litigation in the D.C.
 District Court seeking to enjoin the consent solicitation and tender offer.
 Mesa brought claims against Atlantic Coast in Delaware Chancery Court.
 Following extended document and deposition discovery, we amended our federal complaint to include antitrust claims.
 Following even further expedited discovery and a multiday evidentiary hearing, the Court enjoined Mesa's bid.

-- Lead litigator on behalf of Maxwell Shoe in defending against a consent solicitation and tender offer from Jones Apparel.
+- Maxwell Shoe: Lead litigator on behalf of Maxwell Shoe in defending against a consent solicitation and tender offer from Jones Apparel.
 We initiated a securities action in federal court in Boston.
-Jones brought claims against Maxwell Shoe in Delaware Chancery Court.
+Jones brought claims against Maxwell Shoe in the Delaware Chancery Court.
 Following discovery, we were able to negotiate a greatly improved offer for Maxwell Shoe.

-- Lead litigator on behalf of ArvinMeritor for its unsolicited bid for Dana.
+- ArvinMeritor: Lead litigator on behalf of ArvinMeritor for its unsolicited bid for Dana.
 We filed actions against Dana in federal court in the Western District of Virginia and in state court in Buena Vista, Virginia.
 We also defended an action brought by Dana in state court in Ohio.
 Due to changing market conditions, ArvinMeritor decided not to proceed with its bid.

 Representative Arbitration Matters